-Rather than select a new futures contract based on a predetermined schedule (e.g., monthly), the Index Commodity rolls to the futures contract which generates the best possible "implied roll yield."
-The futures contract with a delivery month within the next thirteen months which generates the best possible implied roll yield will be included in the Index.
-As a result, the Index Commodity, and in turn, the Fund, is able to potentially maximize the roll benefits in backwardated markets and minimize the losses from rolling in contangoed markets for the Index Commodity.
+Rather than select a new commodity futures contract based on a predetermined schedule (e.g., monthly), each Index Commodity rolls to the commodity futures contract which generates the best possible "implied roll yield."
+The commodity futures contract with a delivery month within the next thirteen months which generates the best possible implied roll yield will be included in each Index.
+As a result, each Index Commodity, and in turn, the Fund, is able to potentially maximize the roll benefits in backwardated markets and minimize the losses from rolling in contangoed markets for each Index Commodity, respectively.

-In general, as a futures contract approaches its expiration date, its price will move towards the spot price in a contangoed market.
-Assuming the spot price does not change, this would result in the futures contract price decreasing and a negative implied roll yield.
+In general, as a commodity futures contract approaches its expiration date, its price will move towards the spot price in a contangoed market.
+Assuming the spot price does not change, this would result in the commodity futures contract price decreasing and a negative implied roll yield.
 The opposite is true in a backwardated market.
-Rolling in a contangoed market will tend to cause a drag on the Index Commodity's contribution to the Fund's return while rolling in a backwardated market will tend to cause a push on the Index Commodity's contribution to the Fund's return.
+Rolling in a contangoed market will tend to cause a drag on an Index Commodity's contribution to the Fund's return while rolling in a backwardated market will tend to cause a push on an Index Commodity's contribution to the Fund's return.

-The DBIQ Optimum Yield Crude Oil Index is calculated in USD on both an excess return (unfunded) and total return (funded) basis.
+The DBIQ Optimum Yield Industrial Metals Index is calculated in USD on both an excess return (unfunded) and total return (funded) basis.

-The futures contract price for the Index Commodity will be the exchange closing price for such Index Commodity on each weekday when the New York Mercantile Exchange (NYMEX) is open for business (the "Index Business Days").
-If a weekday is not an Exchange Business Day (as defined in the following sentence) but is an Index Business Day, the exchange closing price from the previous Index Business Day will be used for the Index Commodity.
-"Exchange Business Day" means, in respect of the Index Commodity, a day that is a trading day for the Index Commodity on the relevant exchange (unless either an Index disruption event or force majeure event has occurred).
+The commodity futures contract price for each Index Commodity will be the exchange closing price for such Index Commodity on each weekday when the New York Mercantile Exchange (NYMEX) is open for business (the "Index Business Days").
+If a weekday is not an Exchange Business Day (as defined in the following sentence) but is an Index Business Day, the exchange closing price from the previous Index Business Day will be used for each Index Commodity.
+"Exchange Business Day" means, in respect of an Index Commodity, a day that is a trading day for such Index Commodity on the relevant exchange (unless either an Index disruption event or force majeure event has occurred).